Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Components
 ==========

-Simply, the package is made up of the following parts:
+The package is made up of the following parts:

-    1. Image - Each service is running in a Docker image.
+    #.
+Container Image - Each service is running in a container (typically Docker).
 Best results will come from an arm based linux; [Alpine](https://www.alpinelinux.org/) is highly recommended.
-    2. Volume - Each service gets a volume, allocated by EOS.
+    #.
+Volume(s) - Each service gets one or more volumes, allocated by EOS.
 This is the filesystem where the service data will be stored and mounted by the container.
 The volume directory within EOS (for seeding data into the volume) is located at `/embassy-data/package-data/volumes/<service-id>`
-    3. Dependencies - Rules and requirements of your service, which appear as UI elements, such as inputs, toggles, and drop-downs.
+    #.
+Dependencies - Rules and requirements of your service, which appear as UI elements, such as inputs, toggles, and drop-downs.
 These are enforced by validations and clear user instructions.
 EmbassyOS has a unique and powerful system for managing dependencies which allows anyone to have the power of systems administrators without an advanced skillset.
-    4. Manifest - Describes the service and its requirements.
+    #.
+Manifest - Describes the service and its requirements.
 This file describes the marketplace listing, installation considerations, configuration and dependency requirements, health checks, backups and additional info.
-    5. Config - EOS makes a service's configuration available to the user in the GUI and must be valid regardless of user skill.
+    #.
+Config - EOS makes a service's configuration available to the user in the GUI and must be valid regardless of user skill.
+    #.
+Instructions & Docs - Directions for setup, use, external integrations, etc.
+    #.
+License - The Open Source license of the service wapper.
+    #.
+Icon - Image used to identify the service in the UI.

-    6. .s9pk Bundle - The image, manifest, license, icon, and instruction files get bundled into a .s9pk package.
+The ``.s9pk`` is the image, manifest, license, icon, and instructions files bundled into a .s9pk package.
 Optional additional assets for use with system images can also be bundled.
 This is the file a user downloads from the Marketplace, at which point EOS uses to unpack assets and install the service.

 Check :ref:`here <service_package_overview>` for a detailed overview of package components.